open water

 Loyola Beach is one of OpenWaterLog’s home beaches for summer swims in Chicago.
 Get a full description and conditions here

-Beach sand groomed at Loyola Beach
+Beach sand groomed at Loyola Beach makes it visually inviting for joggers, dog walkers, and open water swimmers

 Beach sand is groomed at Loyola Beach every morning in the summer